DSCI-310/lmknn.metrics/README.md

 prediction model method, and the value of kmin “if applicable”.

-`metric_bind()`: This function binds together data frames created from the function using the function from the package.
-The data frames are created by fitting linear models to the training data using the predictor variables provided in , and then calculating the specified metric on the test data.
+`metric_bind()`: This function binds together data frames created from the `create_metric_df()` function using the `rbindlist()` function from the `data.table` package.
+The data frames are created by fitting linear models to the training data using the predictor variables provided in `model_list`, and then calculating the specified metric on the test data.

 For more information on how to use each function, see the package documentation.